Niels3RT/RTsd/README.md

 -integrated power supply, just connect lipo
 -simple, easy to use ui

+Please be aware that the fpga firmware is only provided as binary and NOT under GPL-3.0 license, see /fpga/ directory for info.

 # Videos
 Some (rather ugly) videos recorded during development, top one is the oldest.
 Klick screenshots to view on youtube: